liltran615/Azure-Project-1/README.md

 These allow us to collect the following information:

-Filebeat will be used to collect log files from very specific files such as Apache, Microsft Azure tools and MySQL databases.
+Filebeat will be used to collect log files from applications like Apache, Microsft Azure tools and MySQL databases.

 Metericbeat will be used to monitor VM statistics, per CPU core statistics, per filesystem statistics, memory statistics and network statistics.